Bose-Einstein condensation in the Rindler space: Introduction

+In this study, as the issue of the Unruh effect in the BEC, we analyze the critical acceleration at which the BEC is formed based on the thermal excitation by the Unruh effect.
+Although many studies have been performed on the Unruh effect and the BEC until now, those have been usually performed separately, and the study such as ours is interesting.

-We calculate in this paper the critical acceleration at which the Bose-Einstein condensation begins to appear in the accelerating system by the Unruh effect when lowering the acceleration.
-We mention our critical acceleration more precisely.
-We first consider an ideal gas in the Minkowski space-time at zero-temperature, where the gas is composed of particles described by a free complex scalar field at finite density.
-As the gas is now in zero-temperature, it can be considered to be in the Bose-Einstein condensation state.
-We then start to accelerate such an ideal gas uniformly.
-At this time, according to the Unruh effect, since each constantly accelerating particle composing the gas will experience the temperature $T_U = \hbar\, a/(2\pi c \,k_B)$~($a$ is the acceleration) in the accelerating frame, the ideal gas performing uniformly accelerating motion will experience the temperature $T_U$ as a whole in the accelerating frame.
-Here, what the gas experiences thermal means that the space which the gas observes is filled with some medium that are performing thermal fluctuation.
-In this paper, we consider that there is no interaction between the medium and the particles composing the gas without the thermal excitation.
-Hence it is considered that, as growing the acceleration gradually from lower acceleration, in the accelerating frame, the dissolution of the Bose-Einstein condensation is observed eventually, and finally the Bose-Einstein condensation disappears entirely at some acceleration.
-The critical acceleration we calculate is the acceleration at that time.
+We mention the critical acceleration we analyze in this study.
+We first consider an ideal gas in the Minkowski spacetime at zero temperature, where the gas is composed of particles described by a free complex scalar field at finite density.
+Since the gas is now at zero temperature, it is considered to be in the BEC state.
+Then, we accelerate the ideal gas.
+At this time, since the gas will experience the Unruh temperature $T_U = \hbar\, a/(2\pi c \,k_B)$ by the Unruh effect, the BEC will be finally resolved at some point when gradually growing the acceleration.
+The critical acceleration we analyze in this study is this one.